Zaechus/kingslayer/README.md

     cli.start();
 }
 ```
-or the loop can be managed manually like this:
+The game loop can also be managed manually like this:
 ```rust
 use kingslayer::Cli;